These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 Projected Round (2014): 1-2.

 Hopkins started the 2012 season on fire.
 He became the No. 1 receiver for Clemson as Sammy Watkins started the year suspended and was slow to return to his freshman form.
-Hopkins picked up the slack and became the top receiver for Tajh Boyd.
+Hopkins picked up the slack and became the top weapon for Tajh Boyd.
 Hopkins had consistent production all season and torched LSU to end the year with 13 receptions for 191 yards and two scores.
 He made huge plays to help lead Clemson to a comeback victory.

 Hopkins totaled 1,405 yards on 82 catches and 18 touchdowns in 2012.
 He burned defenses with his deep speed while showing reliable hands and good route running.